 But for junior players, these rackets have head sizes starting from 60 to 80 inches.
-Question is: should you choose a racket with a small or big head?
+The question is: should you choose a racket with a small or big head?

-You should base this decision on the experience your child has at the tennis court.
+It would be best if you based this decision on your child’s experience at the tennis court.
 If they’re just starting out, rackets with larger heads are a better option as they’re more forgiving.
 They have that sweet spot, making it easier for your child to land a shot.

 However, if your child has been playing tennis for several years now, a smaller-sized racket will suffice.
-It’s likely that they’ve learned to be accurate when hitting tennis balls, which means they don’t need a big sweet spot.
+They’ve likely learned to be accurate when hitting tennis balls, which means they don’t need a big sweet spot.

 The next aspect you should take into account is the distribution of weight across the racket.
-Based on this aspect, rackets for juniors can be categorized into three: head heavy, head-light and balance.
+Based on this aspect, rackets for juniors can be categorized into three: head heavy, head-light, and balanced.

 Head Heavy Rackets

 With this racket, most of its weight is concentrated on the head.
 While such rackets provide more hitting power, they also call for more control to wield them properly.
-Due to their overly-sized heads, head heavy rackets are meant to propel the tennis balls at a faster speed.
+Due to their overly-sized heads, head-heavy rackets are meant to propel the tennis balls faster.

 And since most of the weight is in the region of the racket’s head, even a slow but well-calculated swing will send the ball at the same speed as a faster swing.

 That said, these types of rackets are more suitable for experienced players.
-This is because they require players who have ample body strength and control, which is needed to handle the top-heavy piece of equipment.
+This is because they require ample body strength and control, which is needed to handle the top-heavy piece of equipment.